google/cargo-raze/README.md

 `[package.metadata.raze.binary_deps]` will be generated into a `lockfiles` directory inside the path specified by `workspace_path`.

+Note that the `binary_deps` field can go in workspace _and_ package metadata, however, only one definition of a binary dependency can exist at a time.
+If you have multiple packages that depend on a single binary dependency, that definition needs to be be moved to the workspace metadata.

 ### Build scripts by default

 Setting default_gen_buildrs to true will cause cargo-raze to generate build scripts